imepay/imepaySDK_android/README.md

 After performing payment the SDK will verify the payment.
 This feature is handled by the SDK itself.
 On the basis of the validate payment response the developer will get a response in IMEPaymentCallback().
 There are two types of responses that a developer can get in IMEPaymentCallback

 * Response Code 100 :
-  Payment was successfully executed and verified.
+  Transaction was successfully executed and verified.

 * Response Code 101 :
-  Payment was successfully executed and but could not get verified.
+  Transaction request was successfully sent, but could not get verified.
 The customer executing the payment will get an SMS for the confirmation.

 Response Codes
 --------------